flamelink/flamelink/docs/storage.md

 To upload files to your Flamelink project and storage bucket.

+!> Uploading files server-side (from NodeJS) is currently not supported.

 You can upload files in any of the following formats: [File](https://developer.mozilla.org/en-US/docs/Web/API/File), [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob), [byte arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) or from a String.

 When using a String, you can use one of the following 4 string encoding types: raw string (default), `base64`, `base64url` or `data_url`.